 Evaluation of all qualifications will be completed by IHCDA.
 Respondent must be responsive and responsible as described in Sections 2 and 4 below.
-Selection of a respondent is at the sole discretion of IHCDA. *Note: The Moving Forward program partners and subject matter experts will work with the developments teams after selection, but will e not be involved in the selection process.
+Selection of a respondent is at the sole discretion of IHCDA. *Note: The Moving Forward program partners and subject matter experts will work with the developments teams upon selection, but are not involved in the selection process.

 MINIMUM REQUIREMENTS/RESPONSIVE RESPONDENT

 Respondents must meet the following minimum requirements to be deemed responsive to this RFQ.
+Eligible respondents will be limited to those that responded to the initial RFQ released on August 28, 2015 and due on September 18, 2015.

 Experience